Oh Henry!

-Oh Henry! is an American candy bar containing peanuts, caramel, and fudge coated in chocolate.
+Oh Henry! was an American candy bar containing peanuts, caramel, and fudge coated in chocolate, sold in the U.S. until 2019.
+A slightly different version of it is still manufactured and sold in Canada.
+The original version is still sold in the U.S. by Hershey, under the name Rally.

 History

 There are multiple versions of the Oh Henry! bar origin story.
 The manufacturer Nestlé says that the bar was introduced by George Williamson and his Williamson Candy Company of Chicago in 1920 in the United States.
-The most popular alternate story is that Thomas Henry, manager of the Peerless Candy Co. in Arkansas City, Kansas, invented a bar he called the "Tom Henry Bar" in the late 1910s, and sold the recipe to George Williamson in 1920.
+The most popular alternate story, aside from the Canadian origin claimed by chocolatier Wilson McCutchan, is that Thomas Henry, manager of the Peerless Candy Co. in Arkansas City, Kansas, invented a bar he called the "Tom Henry Bar" in the late 1910s, and sold the recipe to George Williamson in 1920.
 There is no credible documentation of this story.

 There are other alternate accounts of the origin of the name of the bar.
-One theory is that a boy named Henry who frequented George Williamson's second candy shop.
-He became a favorite of the young girls who worked there, who would say "Oh Henry" when speaking to or about him, and Williamson used this phrase to name his new confection.
+One theory is that of a boy named Henry who frequented George Williamson's second candy shop.
+He became a favorite of the young girls who worked there, who would say "Oh Henry!" when speaking to or about him, and Williamson used this phrase to name his new confection.
 The other story is that the name is based on the pen name of William Sydney Porter, O. Henry.
 Williamson was thought by some to have been a fan of O. Henry stories, and an O. Henry story about peanuts might have been read by Williamson.